EvanElzenberger/SchwabAPI/README.md

-# SchwabAPI
-📈 Charles Schwab API Integration
+# 📈 Charles Schwab API Integration (Python & R)

-This repository contains a Python-based implementation for accessing and interacting with the Charles Schwab Developer API.
-The project enables users to retrieve account data, portfolio holdings, real-time quotes, and execute trades programmatically.
-It is designed for retail investors, analysts, and developers looking to automate workflows or integrate Schwab data into their own financial tools.
+This repository provides a dual-language implementation (Python and R) for connecting to the **Charles Schwab Developer API**.
+It enables retail investors, data analysts, and developers to access account information, retrieve portfolio data, obtain real-time quotes, and execute trades programmatically.

+Whether you're building automation scripts, portfolio dashboards, or quantitative models, this repo offers a solid foundation for working with Schwab's API.

+---

-🔧 Features
+## 🔧 Features

-- OAuth 2.0 authentication with Schwab API
+- OAuth 2.0 authentication flow

-- Access to account details and balances
+- Access to account balances and positions
 - Real-time and historical quote retrieval

-- Portfolio and position management

-- Order placement and trading execution
+- Order management and trade execution
+- Logging and error handling

-- Error handling and logging for secure API calls
+- R and Python scripts for flexible integration

+---

+## 🧠 Technologies Used

+- **Python**: `requests`, `pandas`, `flask`
+- **R**: `httr`, `tidyverse`, `jsonlite`
+- **Charles Schwab Developer API**
+- OAuth 2.0 authorization

+---

-🚀 Use Cases
+## 🚀 Use Cases

-- Automating personal investment tracking
+- Automating investment workflows

-- Building trading bots or custom dashboards
+- Building dashboards and financial models

-- Conducting portfolio analysis and rebalancing
+- Backtesting strategies using live account data

-- Integrating Schwab data with external tools (e.g., Excel, Power BI)
+- Integrating Schwab with Excel, Power BI, or Shiny apps

-🧠 Technologies Used
-- Python (requests, pandas, etc.)

-- Schwab Developer API

-- OAuth 2.0
+---

+> ⚠️ _Note: You must have approved developer access to Schwab's API and an active brokerage account to use this integration._